 August 1975: The family moved from Chester, NJ to a 13-bedroom mansion in Peapack, NJ.
 That same month Becky and I got adopted in Elizabeth, NJ.
 My mother had recently converted from Catholicism to (non-Catholic) Christianity and made a rule that everyone had to have a name from the Bible.
 Becky became Mary Elizabeth and I went from being Eric Gooden to choosing the name Eric Jonathan Sheptock (a tough choice for a six-year old).

 December 26th, 1984: Most of my family moved to Interlachen, FL.
 (I believe my parents had 32 of their eventual 37 children by this time with four having grown up and moved out.)
 I was one of at least a half dozen who stayed in New Jersey with Dad until Mom returned for the closing and he went to Florida.

-April 29th, 1985: Having turned 16 a month and a half earlier, I was one of six family members who flew to Florida.
-My brother Bobby whose birthday was two days earlier broke his toy guitar while on the Piedmont airplane.
-We flew out of Newark at 4:35 PM, reached a cruise speed of 450 MPH and landed in Jacksonville at 7:10 PM where it was 70 degrees.
-(The pilot told us.)
+March 29th, 1985: Having turned 16 a month and a half earlier, I was one of six family members who flew to Florida that day on Piedmont.
+We flew out of Newark at 4:35 PM and landed in Jacksonville at 7:10 PM.

 June 1987: I graduated from Hollister Christian Academy in Hollister, FL.
 Through a friend from church who also worked for the Job Service of Florida, my mom was able to get me into Job Corps even though you aren't supposed to attend job Corps unless you drop out of school or were in the military.